tgfrerer/island/plan.md

 ## (B)

+- the way we use LeImageAttachmentInfo is over-specified - it would be great to find a more terse method to express the use of image handles as attachments.

+- currently, the dependency checking mechanism for attachments appears broken, source and sink determination for resources probably does not work as intended.

 - look into LeImageAttachmentInfo: do we still need res.accessflags?

 - what should we do with "orphaned" resources? that's resources which were